farazkh80/SearchEngine/README.md

 ### 1.3 T5 Summarization Fine Tuning

-For fine-tuning T5 for the task of news summarization, a [news dataset] with +4500 news text and summary has been used.
+For fine-tuning T5 for the task of news summarization, a [news_summary dataset](https://www.kaggle.com/sunnysai12345/news-summary) with +4500 news texts and summaries has been used.

-Hyper parameters used:
+Hyper-parameters used for fine-tunning:

 - **For tokenization**
   - text_max_token_len: 512 tokens